Frenchiefellow/CS325_Final/README.md

 We decided to endeavor into Craigslist; a site desperately needing a new UI.
 This repo details our progress thus far.

+<strong>NOTE:</strong> This "site" is meant to be a high fidelity prototype and will not contain most of the logic and functionality required to be the "full" Craigslist site.
+This project is meant to demonstrate how a new UI will improve the UX of the site.

 <h1> Members </h1>
 <ul>
 <li><strong>Chris (Owner of repo):</strong> </li>